255kb/stack-on-a-budget/README.md

 The goal is to have enough details about each free tier so developers can choose whether or not the service suits their needs just by reading the description.

-Please also have a look to the [List of excluded services](pages/excluded-services.md) where you can find which service has been considered and why it has been rejected.

 # Table of Contents

 - [**Activity feeds**](pages/activity-feeds.md)